drug-design/course/docs/chapters/adme-case-studies.md

 ### Outcome of this Testing

-The outcome of this testing is determinant for deciding further development of the drug candidate under consideration.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/outcome-this-testing-1a282ee4'><i class='fa fa-play' aria-hidden='true'></i></button>The outcome of this testing is determinant for deciding further development of the drug candidate under consideration.

 ![](https://media.drugdesign.org/course/adme-case-studies/willem_outcome.png){: loading=lazy }